Kantaka

 The Court of Bhavarta

-From the imperial court, Bhavarta watches and fumes.
-They despise Varkul, but distance and corruption make them powerless.
+From the @Bharatva Grand Council Hall, the rest of @Bhavarta watches and fumes.
+They despise @Varkul Dreadhill, but distance and corruption make them powerless.
 Officials argue and posture, but no army marches.
-The emperor himself rails at the injustice, yet his words fall into silence.
-To act against Varkul would mean war with the Imperium, a war Bhavarta is not ready to fight.
+To act against Varkul would mean war with @Imperium, a war Bhavarta is not ready to fight.